Amos Foster

-Amos Parker Foster (March 10, 1880 – August 7, 1952) was an American football and basketball player and coach in the early 1900s.
+Amos Parker Foster (March 10, 1880 – August 7, 1952) was an American college football and college basketball player and coach in the early 1900s.
 He was a 1904 graduate of Dartmouth College where he lettered in both basketball and football.
-Foster served as the head football coach at the University of Cincinnati (1904–1905), the University of Nebraska (1906), and Miami University (1907–1908), compiling a career college football mark of 30–9.
+Foster served as the head football coach at the University of Cincinnati (1904–1905), the University of Nebraska (1906), and Miami University (1907–1908), compiling a career college football coaching record of 30–9.
 He was also the head basketball coach at Cincinnati for five seasons from 1904 to 1909, tallying a mark of 30–10.
 After coaching he practiced law in Ohio.

 Early life

 Foster was born on March 10, 1880, in Keene, New Hampshire.
 He graduated from Cushing Academy in 1899, where he had played on several athletic teams.
 He spent the next year doing college preparatory work at Cushing and was a member of the graduate basketball team, which was named All-New England champion after winning in a tournament of 35 top teams.